Cheonggyecheon River Walk

 - Illuminated signs for bars 4 and 5 stories high line the streets.
 Climbing the stairs to one of the many restaurants, we occupy a window table with an open view of the streets below.

-- Taking a break from soju and rice wine we visit Beer Works.
-Our crafts beers arrive with two small bowls of gummy bears and pretzels.
-In Korea drinks are rarely ordered without food.
+- Taking a break from soju and rice wine, we visit Beer Works.
+Our crafts beers arrive with 2 small bowls of gummy bears and pretzels.
+In Korea, drinks are rarely ordered without food.

 - We are excited for our first Korean barbecue experience in Korea.
 Each table has small grill in the center.
 Ready to order, we push a small button on the table to notify the waitress.
-After our grill is turned on, several small bowls of kimchi, pork, vegetables, rice, and cheese are brought to our table for us to begin cooking our dinner.
+After our grill is turned on, several small bowls of kimchi, pork, vegetables, rice, and cheese are brought to our table for us to begin cooking our meal.

 - On the way back to our hotel, we see the 33 story Samsung Jong-Ro Tower built in 1999 designed to appear the top level is floating.